Improving Quality Control – the Cornerstone of Pharma Manufacturing

 Pharmaceutical processes capture a huge amount of time-series data but also have tons of contextual data such as material information, lab tests and results, quality checks, and so on.
 To optimize operations, it makes sense to make the most out of this data.

-In fact, it makes sense to integrate these two types of data and by doing, so you’ll gain a deeper understanding and a deeper visibility into your processes and production.
+In fact, it makes sense to integrate these two types of data and by doing, so you as plant managers and process experts can gain a deeper understanding and a deeper visibility into your processes and production.
 And this translates into important business value for your organization.

 So, why don’t you use self-service analytics so you can improve operations but most importantly so you can improve quality control.